 REMOVAL OF PFAS

 There are technologies effective in removing PFAS from drinking water, especially Perfluorooctanoic acid (PFOA) and Perfluoro octane sulfonic acid (PFOS), which are the most studied of these chemicals.
 The most effective technologies include Ion exchange, activated carbon adsorption and reverse osmosis.
 For more information on this see link at https://h2ocare.com/what-are-pfas/.

 Reverse Osmosis, Point of Use System

 This membrane based technology can be used at a point-of-use such as at a kitchen sink to feed a separate drinking water faucet as well as ice makers or refrigerator dispensers.
-This system can be installed under the kitchen sink or in the basement below, with a line run up to feed the separate faucet.
+This system can be installed under the kitchen sink or in the basement below, with a line run up to feed the separate faucet and/or refrigerator.
 For more on this technology, see http://reverse-osmosis.

 For more on health related issues, see the link at https://www.epa.gov/pfas for more detailed information.